js0823/comp150-robotics/README.md

 - I can't get gazebo to run properly on my Mac's vmware running ubuntu.
 I am working with my desktop now.
 One way I found to run gazebo on ubuntu vmware is by adding this to the line
     "export export SVGA_VGPU10=0"
 - Only when I updated gazebo to 7.8.1, the willow garage world and other stuffs started working.
+- According to readings, gazebo sometimes runs into segmentation fault because there is no nvidia graphics card.
+In that case, just keep launching until it works.